GSA/idmanagement.gov/_playbooks/playbook-dds.md

 - Office of the Federal Register (OFR) - The agency responsible for publishing the Federal Register.

-- Role Holder - The federal official authorized to sign Federal Register documents, and whose name appears in the subject field of a delegated digital signature certificate; Federal PKI certificate policy also referred to this individual as the “role-holder.”
+- Role Holder - The federal official authorized to sign Federal Register documents, and whose name appears in the subject field of a delegated digital signature certificate; Federal PKI certificate policy similarily referres to this individual as the “role-holder.”
 This individual is ultimately responsible for all documents that carry a digital signature that asserts their name.

 ### Disclaimer